DOCA Management Service Guide

 -image_folder flag (default

-/tmp/dms) if the file authenticates successfully.
+/tmp/dms) given to the server. if the file authenticates successfully.
 The file's extension is autodetected and is written automatically if

 none is provided in the